2022 In Review: Day 13 – Rookie Artist of the Year

 15. Other Recognition

 16. Concluding Remarks

-- To be considered as a rookie, an artist or group must have released their first album (EP or LP) between December 1, 2020 and November 30, 2021.
+- To be considered as a rookie, an artist or group must have released their first album (EP or LP) no earlier than December 1, 2021.
 They are allowed to have released singles prior to that.

-- Work done in compilation albums, audition shows, soundtracks, and featured performances do not disqualify: We only count full-fledged singles/albums carrying the artist’s billing.
+- Work done in compilation albums, audition shows, soundtracks, and featured performances are not disqualifying: We only count full-fledged singles/albums carrying the artist’s billing.